 Master of Music Therapy

-You are welcome to register for this course without application or audition to the graduate program.
+These courses also may be taken for professional development without application for the full degree program.
 Please contact Becky Engen for details.

 Get a taste of our graduate environment with a 20 CMTE short course at alverno.edu/cmte